 When you engage with an umbrella company, you become its employee, so all your tax and NI payments get deducted at the source.
 No worries about keeping on top of payment deadlines then.

 Cheaper than running a limited company

-The margin umbrella companies deduct from your earnings are about the third of the fees of an accountant would charge for their services required to run a limited company.
+The margin umbrella companies deduct from your earnings is about the third of the fees an accountant would charge for the services required to run a limited company.

 No chasing invoices/time savings

 When you run your own business chasing payment is one of the most time consuming (and frustrating) activities you may have to do.
 No the case with umbrellas, because they do the chasing for you.

 Easy route if you are caught by IR35